uniyalabhishek/aiquest/README.md

 # AI Quest

-AI Quest is a text-based RPG game crafted using the innovative Farcaster framework.
-Immerse yourself in a unique gaming experience where every adventure is different and dictated by your choices.
+AI Quest is a text-based RPG game built on the Farcaster framework.
+The adventure varies depending on both on-chain and Farcaster activity.

 ## Technical Details